inghabith/C2_Automation_of_a_store-s_daily_sales_records/README.md

 # Automation_of_a_store-s_daily_sales_records
-This code allows the owner of a store to store the sales of the day and have a resume of them showing names, amounts and the total of the sales of all day
+This code is for store owners, it allows them to store the  sales of the day and have a resume of them showing names, amounts of products, amounts of sales and the total of the sales of all day.
+It works asking the user to introduce the name of the product,